XJustForYouX/Vita3K-Android/README.md

 Look through the app list and click on the app you would like to run and click the start button.

 For more detailed instructions on running/installing apps on Vita3K, please read the **#info-faq** channel on our [Discord Server](https://discord.gg/MaWhJVH).

-## Bugs and issues
-The project is in an early stage, so please be mindful when opening new issues.
-Expect crashes, glitches, low compatibility and poor performance.

 ## Thanks
 Thanks go out to the developer team and [everyone who has contributed](https://github.com/Vita3K/Vita3K/graphs/contributors).